 The Leaves on this evergreen tree are simple, elliptical or lance-shaped, alternatively arranged and up to 15 x 6cm.
 Leaves lack silky hairs.
 Glands may be visible at the base.
 Leaves are shiny, dark green and glossy above and lighter green below.
 Crushed leaves smell of almonds.
 The hairless leaves tend to droop.
 Young leaves are yellowish.
 Lateral veins on mature leaves are yellowish and clearly visible above.
 The Midrib is raised below.
 The Margin is mildly serrated.
 The pink or red Petiole (leaf stalk) is grooved above and up to 2cm long.
 Small Stipules (basal appendages of the petiole) are present.
 Both the Apex and Base are tapering to rounded.

-Flowers occur singly or in axillary Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex) which are up to 7cm long and are located in leaf axils.
-Individual flowers are small.
+Individual Flowers are small and occur singly or in axillary Racemes (a simple elongated inflorescence with stalked flowers that open in succession towards the apex) which are up to 7cm long and are located in leaf axils.
 They are usually bisexual and actinomorphic (regular, symmetrical.
-The perianth – calyx and corolla can be divided into 3 or more identical sectors or mirror images).
+The perianth – calyx and corolla is divisible into 3 or more identical sectors or mirror images).
 Bracts are small and caducous (an organ or part which is easily detached and shed early).
 The Calyx has 5 Sepals that are obconical (resembles an inverted cone) and connate (joined at the base) and within which is an attached glandular disc.
 The Corolla has 5 small, white or pink Petals.
 There are numerous – up to 20, free Stamens attached to the receptacle.
 They are present in 5 whorls.
-Flowers are Perigynous (having sepals, petals and stamens around the edge of a cuplike receptacle containing the ovary).
+Flowers are Perigynous (the petals, sepals and stamens are on the rim of the hypanthium – the cup-like receptacle).
 The sessile, superior Ovary has 1 carpel (one of the foliar units of a compound pistil or ovary; a simple Pistil has 1 Carpel) and 1 locule (compartment within an organ e.g. ovary).
 Two Ovules are present.
 The Style is long and ends in the Stigma.
 Flowers are insect pollinated.
 (Sep-Nov + Mar-Jul).

-Fruit is an almost spherical Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a very hard stony endocarp; stone fruit e.g. peach) up to 1cm diameter and slightly less in length.
+The almost spherical Fruit is a Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a very hard stony endocarp; stone fruit e.g. peach) that is up to 1cm diameter and slightly less in length.
 When mature, the drupe is purplish to black.
 Drupes occur in branched bunches (Jul-Jan).
 Seeds are pendulous and the Testa (seed coat) is membranous.
 Seeds are small – about 5 000 per kg.
-These are dispersed by birds.
+Birds disperse the seeds.

 Distribution & Ecology

-Major habitat for this plant is the evergreen forests near the coast as well as mountain mist-belt forest up to 2 100+m.
+The major habitat for this plant is the evergreen forests near the coast as well as mountain mist-belt forest up to 2 100+m.
 It also grows well on its own.
 They are found in the Eastern Cape, Free State, Gauteng, Kwazulu-Natal, Limpopo, Mpumalanga, Northwest, Swaziland, Zimbabwe, Tanzania, Uganda, Malawi, DRC, Equatorial Guinea, Madagascar and Comoros.
-Birds eat the fruit.
+Birds eat the Fruit.

-The Wood is reddish brown and close grained but does not season well and tends to split and twist.
+The reddish brown and close-grained Wood does not season well and tends to split and twist.
 It is used for furniture construction but does not work easily.
 The smell of cut wood does not persist in timber.
 Crushed plant parts smell of bitter almonds.
 The harvested Bark is exported where it is used to treat prosthetic hypertrophy.
 Prunus bark is much sought after for local medicinal use.
-The tree can be Grown from seed and grows about 1m per year in good conditions.
+The tree can be Grown from seed and, in good conditions, grows about 1m per year.
 It can become a good shade tree in a moist environment.
 This is a protected tree in the RSA.
 The Fruit is very bitter.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.